This policy describes the information we collect in the complaint process under the Human Rights Code, and how we use that information.

 Rule 5 of the Tribunal’s Rules of Practice and Procedure sets out the rules regarding public access to the complaint file and process.

 The information in the complaint file is shared with the parties to the complaint.
 You can tell the Tribunal not to share your phone number or email address with the parties.
-However, you must share an address for delivering documents to you.
+However, you must share an address where parties can deliver documents to you.

 The Tribunal collects demographic information on a voluntary basis.
 This information is confidential.
 It is not shared with the parties.
 It may be shared with the Office of the Human Rights Commissioner on a confidential basis.

 The mediation process is private and confidential.
-This means that only the parties and mediator know what went on in the mediation.
-Clause 6E of the Mediation Policy explains this in more detail.
+This means that only the parties and mediator know what happened in the mediation.
+The Mediation Policy sets out exceptions.
 This process allows parties to meet with a mediator to resolve a complaint privately.

 The Tribunal must make its decisions accessible to the public (s.
 50(4) of the Administrative Tribunals Act).
 The Tribunal puts most of its decisions on its website.

 The Tribunal may make decisions about many types of questions during a complaint process.
 For example, the Tribunal may decide whether to: